Skip to main content Skip to footer

 • Hotel expenses for participants who do not live in the city where the event hotel is located will be eligible for reimbursement in accordance with the reimbursement guidelines outlined below.

-• Travel expenses related to attending the in-person portion of the Trial Skills Training Contested Hearings Pilot are reimbursable subject to the reimbursement guidelines outlined below.
+• Travel expenses related to attending the in-person portion of the Trial Skills Training Course are reimbursable subject to the reimbursement guidelines outlined below.

 Information about specific reimbursement requirements is provided below.